lifs-tools/ils-ceramide-ring-trial/README.md

 ### Manuscript folder

 The `manuscript` folder contains additional data used by the `manuscript-figures-tables.Rmd` Rmarkdown notebook that was used as the last step in the targets pipeline to generate figures, tables and supplementary files for use in the final manuscript.
 The notebook uses the data created by the previous pipeline steps and combines them with detailed data from the other ring trials for comparison.
+Output is placed below the `manuscript/output`.
+This folder also contains the source data points and statistics used for all plots contained in the manuscript and supplementary material.

 ### Supplementary Data